 I think it bears mentioning that this test he conducted utilized limited materials for it’s comparison, namely silver, copper and wood.
 He did not compare different varieites of wood to one another, for example.
 So while his findings are significant, I would not call them entirely conclusive.
 Compelling, certainly.
-I think it would be especially interesting to try a similar test using various metals that are common to Boehm flute players, such as silver, gold and platinum, as well as doing a test with exclusively different woods.
+I think it would be especially interesting to try a similar test using various metals that are common to Boehm flute players, such as silver, gold and platinum, as well as doing a test exclusively using different woods.

 My own experience as a maker lands me somewhere between two different extremes.
 On one end of the spectrum, there are those who feel that the material has a profound, make-it-or-break it effect upon the tone quality of the instrument, and on the other are those who feel that material does not matter at all.
 If there were a numerical scale that measured between these two viewpoints, with zero being the belief that materials don’t make any difference at all, and ten being that they are all-important, I’d probably land somewhere around one or two.
 Materials matter.
 They just don’t matter as much as most players seem to think.

 Let me put it in this perspective: what factors contribute to the tone of a flute?
 What exactly are you hearing when a flute is being played?
 Are you hearing the player?
 The material?
 The flute design?
 Well, obviously you are hearing all of them in a mix, but the debate seems to rage around the importance placed upon these different factors by various different players.

 The player is the most important factor.
 A great player with a well-developed embouchure can achieve reasonable tone even on sub-standard instruments.
 So it’s an easy mistake for a mediocre or inexperienced player to make in imagining that their tone is being undermined by a poor flute.
 On the flip side, a player’s tone can be undermined by a poor quality flute!
 But the player is the most important contributor to flute tone.